Froxzen/House-Price-Predictor/README.md

 # House Price Predictor

 This project demonstrates a simple linear regression model to predict house prices based on house sizes.
-It uses Python libraries such as pandas, matplotlib, and scikit-learn to process data, visualize relationships, and build a predictive model.

 ## Prerequisites
 To run this project, you need to have the following Python libraries installed: